irwinj22/FallenStars/user_stories.md

 5. As a mighty ogre, I want special-made protective armor so that I can defend unusally my large frame from dangerous enemies.
 6. As a desert-dwelling nomad, I want a weather-resistant compass so that I can navigate my perilous arid terrain.
 7. As a wise wizard, I want an omniscient orb so that I can spy on my enemies and protect my coven.
+8. As a prideful barbarian, I want bright, gleaming armor so enemies will fear my strength.
+9. As a skilled archer, I want poisonous arrows so I can deal more damage to my enemies.
+10. As a bard, I want new instruments so I can motivate and revigorate my companions more effectively.

 ## Exceptions